 At WCCA 2015, we’ll address the theme of “Art as Illusion” and also “Illusion as Art” in tangible and abstract ways.
 Join us to explore where illusion and reality converge in the arts.

-Some of the sub-topics the conference will examine will include (but not be limited to):
+Some of the sub-topics the conference on the arts will examine will include (but not be limited to):

 - Reality vs. Illusion: Is there a Difference?

 - Art as a device for creating visual illusions